webuild-consortium/architecture/adr/base-protocols.md

 The EUDI Wallet ecosystem is mandated by eIDAS to ensure secure, interoperable cross-border digital identity.
 This implementation is guided by the Architecture and Reference Framework (ARF), which translates legal mandates into technical specifications.
 To achieve mandatory interoperability for Issuance and Presentation of Person Identification Data (PID) and Electronic Attestations of Attributes (EAA), implementing regulations require compliance with foundational standards.
-OID4VCI (Issuance) and OID4VP (Presentation) are adopted as the ARF-recommended baseline protocols for technically implementing the required data models and transport mechanisms in the pilot.
+OID4VCI (Issuance) and OID4VP (Presentation) are adopted as the ARF-recommended baseline protocols for technically implementing the required data models and web-based transport mechanisms in the pilot.

+Proximity flows are out of scope for the current architecture decision.

 While the architecture decision to [Publish consortium trusted lists](trusted-lists.md) based on TS 119 612 has already been recorded, the consortium also needs a selection of PID/EAA issuance and presentation protocols.